deis/docs-v2/src/installing-workflow/configuring-object-storage.md

 ### Helm Chart

-If you are using the [Helm Chart for Workflow][helm-chart], put your credentials in the [objectstorage.toml][objectstorage-toml] file before you run `helm generate`.
+If you are using the [Helm Chart for Workflow][helm-chart], put your credentials in the [generate_params.toml][generate_params] file before you run `helm generate`.
 Note that you don't need to base64-encode the credentials, as Helm will do that for you.
 For more information, see the [installation instructions][helm-install] for more details on using Helm.

 ## [deis/registry](https://github.com/deis/registry)